mezcel/printf-time/README.md

 This app is a C refresher as well as an exercise to learn the how to use the CLI as an IDE, debug in GDB, and inspecting assembly code in the desktop environment.

+I deliberately ommited the ```strings.h``` library.
+It is a handycap which limits the use of existing library functions which require that library.

 Output Modes:

 * This Year Date				(working)